-- Coverage for: - Necessary medical supplies. - Skilled Care that is provided by or supervised by a registered nurse in your home. - More information on outpatient rehabilitation/habilitation services provided in your home is under Rehabilitation Services Outpatient Therapy later in this chapter.
+- Necessary medical supplies. - Skilled Care that is provided by or supervised by a registered nurse in your home.

+More information on outpatient rehabilitation/habilitation services provided in your home is under Rehabilitation Services - Outpatient Therapy later in this chapter.
-- Must be ordered by a Physician.

-- The Plan does not cover:

-- Custodial Care.

-- Private duty nursing.
+- Custodial Care. - Private duty nursing.